What is a small business credit card?

 Cash flow management is easier with a small business debit card

-Managing your company’s cash flow can be simpler when you use debit cards for small businesses.
+Managing your company’s cash flow can be simpler when you use a small business debit card.
 Some of these cards are able to integrate with your accounting software.
 When an employee makes a purchase, the transaction information can be directly imported in real time.

 Your employees can also take pictures of their receipts and submit them electronically together with the transaction data.
 This helps to end the problem of tracking down receipts.
 You will be able to see the balances on your cards and understand how much money you have available at any time.